mAhdYb25/hwlab_template/Readme.md

 - Temperature Sensor

-## Implementation Detail
+## Implementation Details

-In this part you explain how you have done your project.
-Using pictures is recommended to show your system model and implementation.
+In this section, you will explain how you completed your project.
+It is recommended to use pictures to demonstrate your system model and implementation.

-You are free to use sub-topics here.
-If your projects contains multiple parts (e.g. server, clinet and embedded device), use a topic for each one of them.
+Feel free to use sub-topics for your projects.
+If your project consists of multiple parts (e.g. server, client, and embedded device), create a separate topic for each one.

 ## How to Run

-In this section you should guide users how to run your project.
+In this part, you should provide instructions on how to run your project.

 #### Examples:
 #### Build Project